Bob Derby Golf Tournament

 Protein is critical to a healthy diet and crucial for mental and physical development.
 A lack of protein makes it even harder for vulnerable people to improve their lives.

-Protein for People subsidizes the cost of protein for food banks allowing them to provide fish, peanut butter, and other items that many at-risk families just can’t afford.
-They have helped food banks through direct donations of protein-based foods, and to get better volume-based prices which means food banks can save precious money and maximize their purchasing power.
+The Union Protein Project subsidizes the cost of protein for food banks allowing them to provide canned fish and peanut butter that many at-risk families just can’t afford.
+They have helped food banks save precious money and maximize their purchasing power by subsidizing the cost of protein-based foods.

 Learn more at proteinproject.ca.